FredsTechVerse/messaging_app/README.md

 - Add date to reminders table
 - Setup retry functionality for the messages that have not been sent.
-- Test with one contact.Send bulk messages.
-We can console.log everything.

 ## AFRICAS TALKING API